mmertmutlu/DSA-210-Project/README.md

 ## Expected Output
 A clear and compelling comparison of physical activity and calorie expenditure during exam weeks versus regular days.
 Statistics to validate the hypothesis that physical activity decreases during exam periods.
 Insightful visualizations that represents the findings effectively and clearly.
+To eliminate the weather effects, I also analyze weather conditions and precipitation levels to ensure that the reason for being inactive during exam periods is not influenced by weather-related factors.

+## Hypotheses:
-## Null Hypothesis
+### Null Hypothesis
+Regardless of weather conditions or precipitation, my step count and calorie expenditure do not change during exam periods compared to non-exam periods.

+### Alternative Hypothesis
 Regardless of weather conditions or precipitation, my step count and calorie expenditure significantly decrease during exam periods compared to non-exam periods.

 ## Methods and Implementation
 ### Data Collection:
 I allocate the daily step count and calorie data from the Health application on my iPhone for the past three years since I started university.
+Apple provides a zip file including everything which correlates with Health application.
-Addition to that, I provide a detailed exam calendar for the analysis.
+#### Determined a detailed exam periods:
-####
-Determined exam periods: [29 May - 11 June 2023 , 6 January - 19 January 2024 , 28 May - 9 June 2024 , 5 November - 12 November 2024 , 30 December 2024 - 13 January 2025]
+[29 May - 11 June 2023 , 6 January - 19 January 2024 , 28 May - 9 June 2024 , 5 November - 12 November 2024 , 30 December 2024 - 13 January 2025]

+### Data Processing and Analyzing by Python language:
+Exploratory Data Analysis (EDA) will be conducted to identify patterns and trends.
+Statistical methods and visualizations will be used to compare physical activity and calorie expenditure between the two periods.

 Data provided by Apple is an export zip file including xml files of data.
 First, I extract only the relevant data, namely calorie expenditure and step count, from the XML files by manipulating it into daily, weekly, and monthly formats.
 In order to start analysis by drawing the outlayers and stating the huge picture ,I need to aggregate step_counts for each day rather than keeping the timestamps.